gcarmix/HexWalk/README.md

 ## Dependencies

-HexWalk release executables are statically linked, so are self-contained, you can use as-is.
+HexWalk release executables are self-contained, you can use as-is.
 Binwalk functionalities need Binwalk to be installed on the OS.
 For Linux OS simply install binwalk with your package manager (eg. sudo apt install binwalk)